 The Gordon County Fire-Rescue Department (GCFRD) is looking for dedicated individuals to join our team by becoming a member of our Part-time, Per Call Firefighting Corps.
 Few opportunities in life can match the sense of pride that comes from knowing you are making a difference in the lives of others — something we experience every day!
 We, at the GCFRD, always seek people who have a strong desire to help others to join with us — people with pride and dedication to making the community safer and better.

 Because our work is so important, we make sure all our firefighters are properly trained and equipped; all you need to do is offer the time.
-If you really want to do something meaningful for your family, friends and neighbors, and are willing to take on challenging work, please consider becoming a member of the Part-time, Per Call Firefighting Corps of our Department by downloading and submitting an application during our enrollment period, which is usually during the winter for the next recruit class held in the spring.
+If you really want to do something meaningful for your family, friends, and neighbors, and are willing to take on challenging work, please consider becoming a member of the Part-time, Per Call Firefighting Corps of our Department by downloading and submitting an application.

 So You Want To Be A FireFighter?

 Orginal written by Chief M.W.
 Moorehead – Loral, Ohio Fire Department

 Edited by Deputy Chief B. Sutton – Gordon County Fire Rescue